 Using Memgraph for Knowledge-Driven AutoML in Alzheimer’s Research at Cedars-Sinai

-Watch the full webinar recording – Cedars-Sinai: Using Graph Databases for Knowledge-Aware Automated Machine Learning.
+Watch the full webinar recording here: Cedars-Sinai: Using Graph Databases for Knowledge-Aware Automated Machine Learning.

-Jason H. Moore, a key researcher in Alzheimer's disease, highlighted how AutoML (Automated Machine Learning) is central to his team’s efforts in predicting disease risk and discovering new drug candidates.
-AutoML automates many steps in the machine learning pipeline, such as model selection and hyperparameter tuning, but it requires high-quality, structured data to function optimally.
+Jason H. Moore highlighted how AutoML (Automated Machine Learning) is central to his team’s work on disease-risk prediction and drug discovery.
+AutoML automates key parts of the machine learning pipeline, including model selection and hyperparameter tuning, but it still depends on high-quality, structured data.

-Memgraph plays a crucial role here by facilitating the development of a knowledge base that connects multiple, complex biomedical data sources, including patient health records, genetic data, and clinical trial results.
-These interconnected data points provide the foundation for training AutoML models, resulting in more accurate predictions of disease progression and helping identify potential drug therapies.
+Memgraph provides the graph layer for a knowledge base that connects complex biomedical data sources, including patient health records, genetic data, and clinical trial results.
+Those connected data points give the team a stronger foundation for training AutoML models, improving disease-progression predictions and helping identify potential drug therapies.

 Alzheimer’s research is data-heavy and relies on large datasets to extract meaningful insights.
-Memgraph’s ability to handle this scale and complexity makes it an essential tool in the AutoML pipeline.
+Memgraph’s ability to work with connected data at this scale makes it a practical fit for the AutoML pipeline.

-Data is often siloed in biomedical research and challenging to integrate across various sources.
-Memgraph empowers the team at Cedars-Sinai by supporting a knowledge graph-enhanced RAG (Retrieval-Augmented Generation) framework for biomedical problem-solving with LLMs, using tools like KRAGEN and ESCARGOT.
+Biomedical data is often siloed and difficult to integrate across sources.
+Memgraph supports the team’s knowledge graph-enhanced RAG (Retrieval-Augmented Generation) workflow for biomedical problem-solving with LLMs, alongside tools like KRAGEN and ESCARGOT.

 KRAGEN (Knowledge-Rich AI for Genomics and Environmental Networks) and ESCARGOT are pivotal to how Jason H. Moore’s team structures data within Memgraph.
 With KRAGEN, the team integrates diverse data sources like genomic data, clinical trial results, and electronic health records (EHRs) into a cohesive knowledge graph, allowing retrieval and exploration of relationships among biological entities—genes, proteins, symptoms, and more.
 This approach, powered by Memgraph, supports the Graph of Thoughts (GoT), a technique that layers contextual knowledge for LLM-driven biomedical insights, enabling researchers to ask complex queries that would be prohibitively time-consuming in traditional relational databases.

-One of the most impactful benefits of using a graph database like Memgraph is how it allows the AutoML pipeline to use contextualized data.
-The knowledge graph built with Memgraph includes rich, interconnected data that provides context to individual data points, improving the quality and interpretability of machine learning models.
+One of the key advantages of using a graph database like Memgraph is that it gives the AutoML pipeline contextualized data.
+The knowledge graph built with Memgraph includes interconnected data that adds context to individual data points, improving the quality and interpretability of machine learning models.

 For example, when predicting disease risk, the system can incorporate not just patient demographics and genetic factors but also historical medical conditions, drug interactions, and lifestyle factors—all linked through the graph.
 This extra layer of contextual information allows the AutoML system to deliver more precise and explainable predictions, which is essential in biomedical research, where understanding why a model makes a specific prediction is critical.